Michelle-LeoRec/Michelle-LeoRec/README.md

 - 👋 Hi, I’m @Michelle-LeoRec
-- 👀 I’m interested in networking with people who are looking for job opportunities in the world of tech!
+- 👀 I’m interested in networking with people who would be open to considering a new career opportunity or require support with recruiting technical roles within their organisation!
-- 🌱 I’m currently learning how to connect with skilled, talented individuals
+- 🌱 I’m currently learning how to connect with skilled, talented individuals via GitHub.
+I'm also interested in new trends and technologies.
-- 💞️ I’m looking to collaborate with people who are either looking for career opportunities or recruiting within their organisation
 - 📫 How to reach me ... michelle@leorecruitment.net

 <!---